Foto: Per Torgén, Örebro läns museum

 Kännbart opens in Örebro, November 2015.
 During 2016 and 2017 Kännbart will visit twelve different locations in Sweden.

-Kännbart is The ABF of Örebro district (ABF Örebro län) in collaboration with the Association of the Swedish Deafblind (FSDB) and Swedish Exhibition Agency (Riksutsställningar).
+The head of the art project Kännbart is The ABF of Örebro district (ABF Örebro län) in collaboration with the Association of the Swedish Deafblind (FSDB) and Swedish Exhibition Agency (Riksutsställningar).
 Funds for the project are provided by the Swedish Inheritance Fund (Arvsfonden).

 *Kännbart means Touchable in english